Oslandia/qgis-versioning/README.md

 This work has been funded by European funds.
 Thanks to the GIS Office of Apavil, Valcea County (Romania)

+Support for spatialite 4.x was contributed by eHealth Africa (http://ehealthafrica.org).

 License
 =======